drocheam/optrace/docs/source/usage_elements.rst

 **Surface/Point/Line Parameter**

-A RaySource supports the following bsae shapes ``Point, Line, CircularSurface, RectangularSurface, RingSurface``, which are provided as first parameter to the ``RaySource()`` function.
+A RaySource supports the following base shapes ``Point, Line, CircularSurface, RectangularSurface, RingSurface``, which are provided as first parameter to the ``RaySource()`` function.

 .. testcode::